-What is Glaucoma?
+What Is Glaucoma?

 What Causes Glaucoma?

-What actually causes the pressure in your eye to increase is not always known.
+known.
 However, doctors believe one or more of these factors may play a role:

 - dilating eye drops

-- blocked or restricted drainage in the eye
+- blocked or restricted drainage in your eye

 - medications, such as corticosteroids

-- poor or reduced blood flow to the optic nerve
+- poor or reduced blood flow to your optic nerve

 - high or elevated blood pressure